 Got a full band coming in to record in the same room you’ve used before?
 Go look at that session and mimic the routing, and then file it off as a Full Band template.

-Everyone’s got his or her own workflow and preference, but once you find yours, save it off and use it over and over.
+Everyone’s got his or her own workflow goals and preferences, but once you find yours, save them off and use them over and over.